Challenger expedition: Expedition

 On its landmark journey circumnavigating the globe, 492 deep sea soundings, 133 bottom dredges, 151 open water trawls and 263 serial water temperature observations were taken.
 About 4,700 new species of marine life were discovered.

-The scientific work was conducted by Wyville Thomson, John Murray, John Young Buchanan, Henry Nottidge Moseley, and Rudolf von Willemoes-Suhm.
+The scientific work was conducted by Wyville Thomson, John Murray, John Young Buchanan, Henry Nottidge Moseley and Rudolf von Willemoes-Suhm.
 Frank Evers Bed was appointed prosector.
 The official expedition artist was John James Wild.
-As well as Nares and Maclear, others that were part of the naval crew included Pelham Aldrich, George Granville Campbell, and Andrew Francis Balfour (one of the sons of Scottish botanist John Hutton Balfour).
+As well as Nares and Maclear, others that were part of the naval crew included Pelham Aldrich, George Granville Campbell and Andrew Francis Balfour (one of the sons of Scottish botanist John Hutton Balfour).
 Also among the officers was Thomas Henry Tizard, who had carried out important hydrographic observations on previous voyages.
 Though he was not among the civilian scientific staff, Tizard would later help write the official account of the expedition, and also become a Fellow of the Royal Society.

 The original ship's complement included 21 officers and around 216 crew members.
 By the end of the voyage, this had been reduced to 144 due to deaths, desertions, personnel being left ashore due to illness, and planned departures.

 Challenger reached Hong Kong in December 1874, at which point Nares and Aldrich left the ship to take part in the British Arctic Expedition.
 The new captain was Frank Tourle Thomson.
 The second-in-command, and the most senior officer present throughout the entire expedition, was Commander John Maclear.
 Willemoes-Suhm died and was buried at sea on the voyage to Tahiti.
 Lords Campbell and Balfour left the ship in Valparaiso, Chile, after being promoted.

 The first leg of the expedition took the ship from Portsmouth (December 1872) south to Lisbon (January 1873) and then on to Gibraltar.
 The next stops were Madeira and the Canary Islands (both February 1873).
-The period from February to July 1873 was spent crossing the Atlantic westwards from the Canary Islands to the Virgin Islands, then heading north to Bermuda, east to the Azores, back to Madeira, and then south to the Cape Verde Islands.
+The period from February to July 1873 was spent crossing the Atlantic westwards from the Canary Islands to the Virgin Islands, then heading north to the North Atlantic archipelago and Imperial fortress colony of Bermuda (home base of the North America and West Indies Station), east to the Azores, back to Madeira, and then south to the Cape Verde Islands.
 During this period, there was a detour in April and May 1873, sailing from Bermuda north to Halifax and back, crossing the Gulf Stream twice with the reverse journey crossing further to the east.